a-elfateh/GCP/docs/3- Virutal Machines/Minecraft Server.md

 gcloud compute ssh mine-server --zone us-west1-c
 ```

+6- We will create a directory to attach to it the disk we prepared
 ```
 sudo mkdir -p /home/minecraft
 ```

+7- Run the following commands to format and prepare the disk
 ```
 sudo mkfs.ext4 -F -E lazy_itable_init=0,lazy_journal_init=0,discard /dev/disk/by-id/google-persistent-disk-1
 ```